archanajl/PokerKataTDD/README.md

 Check for High Card.
 Hands which do not fit any higher category are ranked by the value of their highest card.
 If the highest cards have the same value, the hands are ranked by the next highest, and so on.

-### <ins>Yet to do</ins>

-- Step One
+- Step Nine

 Check for Two Pairs.
 The hand contains 2 different pairs.
 Hands which both contain 2 pairs are ranked by the value of their highest pair.
 Hands with the same highest pair are ranked by the value of their other pair.
 If these values are the same the hands are ranked by the value of the remaining card.

+### <ins>Yet to do</ins>

-- Step Two
+- Step One

 Check for Pair.
 2 of the 5 cards in the hand have the same value.